Skip to main content

 It was a very good year.
 Certainly it was if you were 17.
 I was a senior in high school in 1954, a member of the class of January 1955, at Lincoln High School in Jersey City, New Jersey.

-In the past seventy years, while several major diseases have been eradicated, one has risen from obscurity to take its place among the nation’s leading killers.
+In the past 70 years, while several major diseases have been eradicated, one has risen from obscurity to take its place among the nation’s leading killers.

-The patient at Barnes Hospital in St. Louis, in 1919, might have wondered during his last days why all the physicians were so peculiarly interested in his case.
+The patient at Barnes Hospital in St. Louis in 1919 might have wondered during his last days why all the physicians were so peculiarly interested in his case.
 When the man died, Dr.

-As modern medicine has grown ever more powerful, our ways of providing it and paying for it have gotten ever more wasteful, unaffordable, and unfair.
-An explanation and a possible first step toward a solution.
+As modern medicine has grown ever more powerful, our ways of providing it and paying for it have gotten ever-more-wasteful, unaffordable, and unfair.
+Here is an explanation and a possible first step toward a solution.

 Perhaps the most astonishing thing about modern medicine is just how very, very modern it is.
 Ninety percent of the medicine being practiced today did not exist in 1950.